MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-agentless-monitoring.md

 > [!IMPORTANT]
 > An agentless-managed computer places additional resource utilization on a management server than an agent-managed computer.

-To change an agentless-managed computer to an agent-managed computer, do the following:
+To change an agentless-managed computer to an agent-managed computer, follow these steps:

 1. Delete the agentless-managed computer from the management group by right-clicking the computer in **Agentless Managed** in the **Administration** workspace and then selecting **Delete**.